 A school in the Minneapolis district with a 16% African American student population made 145 calls to cps in 2016, of those calls, 130 were African American students.
 This is consistent across service systems including medical personnel and law enforcement.

-Research demonstrates that once these children are in the custody of their states, they remain in these systems for much longer than Caucasian children do.
-Once maltreatment has been substantiated, White families are more likely to receive services that allow the children to remain in the home, while families of color are more likely to have their children placed in out-of-home care for the same offenses.
-Source.
+White families, with similar or more egregious allegations are more likely to receive services that allow their children to remain in the home, while families of color are more likely to have their children placed in out of home care.

 The cost of out-of-home-placement to the state of MN is enormous, as is the monetary cost of the long-term impact on these young people's lives.
-Costs include facilities for care, payment of foster families, case managment costs, and more.
+Costs include facilities for care, payment of foster families, case management and more.
 In 2016 the federal government, the State of Minnesota, and the state’s 87 counties spent more than $505 million on child welfare services for Minnesota children alone.
 View the State Minnesota's 2018 Child Welfare Inventory and Benefit Cost Analysis.